 What to bring:The atmosphere is informal and casual clothes are suitable here and throughout Alaska.
 Summer temperatures vary between the mid 40's (F) and the low 70's and rain is not uncommon.
 You will be most comfortable if you have clothes that are warm even when damp (wool sweater or polar fleece jacket) and decent rain gear.
 A camera goes without saying.

-Transportation:Alaska Saltwater Lodge is conveniently located on the shore of Resurrection Bay, two road miles south of Seward and only a 127 miles south of Anchorage.
+Transportation:Alaska Saltwater Lodging is conveniently located on the shore of Resurrection Bay, two road miles south of Seward and only a 127 miles south of Anchorage.
 Many of our guests arrive by rental car.
 Also, from May through September there is daily train, bus, and air service from Anchorage to Seward.
-We are adjacent to the Kenai Fjords National Park, and quality wildlife, natural history and glacier tours are also available from the lodge daily and can be included in any of our packages.
+We are adjacent to the Kenai Fjords National Park, and quality wildlife, natural history and glacier tours are also available from the lodging daily and can be included in any of our packages.

 2014 Early Booking TRIP RATES